Convert CALS to ICB

 The ICB file extension, associated with Targa Graphics, stands for Image Capture Board.
 It was originally used with the AT&T EPICenter Image Capture Board video card and software like ICB-PAINT and TARGA-PAINT.
 This format is a raster graphics file used for storing and exchanging deep-pixel images, supporting 8, 16, 24, and 32 bits per pixel.
 Developed by Truevision Inc., it played a significant role in early computer graphics for high-color display on IBM-compatible PCs.

-Check the file preview quickly and use CALS to ICB tools if you need to change the conversion settings.
+Check the preview and configure CALS to ICB tools before proceeding.